Atom Bank Conveyancing Panel Information

 • To be responsible for the reconstitution of the title deeds (whether the title is registered or unregistered, at your own cost), where any deeds in your possession, or were last known to be in your possession, go missing.

-The Law Society’s CQS membership gives no guarantee to lender panel acceptance.
-Nevertheless the Council of Mortgage Lenders have indicated that it is likely to become a prerequisite for firms wishing to join their panels.
-A number of Lenders now use the Conveyancing Quality Scheme accreditation as the starting point for Panel acceptance as is the case with Santander.
+CQS accreditation gives no guarantee to lender panel acceptance.
+Nevertheless the CML have indicated that it is likely to become a prerequisite for firms wishing to remain on their panels.
+A number of mortgage companies now use the Conveyancing Quality Scheme accreditation as the starting point for Panel approval such as HSBC.

-I am on the Atom Bank conveyancing panel and scheduled to complete a remortgage within the next week.
-I dont have a Mortgage Deed for the client to sign.
+Our practice is on the Atom Bank conveyancing panel and due to complete a remortgage shortly.
+I can not locate a Legal Charge for the client to sign.
 Who do I contact at Atom Bank to obtain duplicate documents?

-You need to get in touch with Atom Bank to obtain standard documents.
-The CML Handbook includes an express section for lenders to reveal who to contact to obtain standard documents.
+You need to contact Atom Bank to obtain standard documents.
+The CML Handbook contains an individual section for banks to enumerate who to contact to obtain standard documents.
 Atom Bank in their Part 2’s state:

-It is likely that you will need to disclose your Atom Bank solicitors panel reference.
+Please remember to disclose the firm’s Atom Bank solicitors panel reference.

 Find a Lawyer on the Atom Bank Conveyancing Panel